qualiaMachine/Intro_GCP_for_ML/episodes/06-Training-models-in-VertexAI.md

 - `xgboost-model`  # Python-serialized XGBoost model (Booster) via joblib; load with joblib.load for reuse.

 ## Training via Vertex AI custom training job
-Unlike "local" training, this launches a **managed training job** that runs on scalable compute.
+Unlike "local" training using our notebook's VM, this next approach launches a **managed training job** that runs on scalable compute.
 Vertex AI handles provisioning, scaling, logging, and saving outputs to GCS.

 ### Which machine type to start with?
 Start with a small CPU machine like `n1-standard-4`.
 Only scale up to GPUs/TPUs once you've verified your script.
 See [Instances for ML on GCP](../instances-for-ML.html) for guidance.